spryker/spryker-docs/_drafts/oryx/getting-started-with-oryx.md

 last_updated: Apr 4, 2023
 ---

-Oryx is a framework for building composable front-ends, providing a rich library of components and a design system.
+Oryx is a framework for building composable frontends, providing a rich library of components and a design system.
 The components integrate with Spryker APIs by default, providing a seamless experience for developers.

 There are different ways to learn Oryx.
-If you like to get your hands dirty straight away, continue to the [setup guide](./set-up-oryx.md).
+To start developing with Oryx right away, see the [setup guide](./set-up-oryx.md).
 If you want to first learn more about Oryx, continue reading this document.

 ## Key characteristics